 Fantastic funds and where to find them

-In today’s update to our quantitative ratings for investment trusts, we make a number of changes to the trusts awarded ratings in both the Growth and Income categories.
+In our update to our quantitative ratings for investment trusts, we make a number of changes to the trusts awarded ratings in both the Growth and Income categories.

 Among the new entrants to the growth ratings are Impax Environmental Markets, which is ESG-focused, and Mid Wynd International, which has an ESG tilt to its process.